Skip to content

 image: mariadb:11

-# Avoid issues with large queries
+# We set the max allowed packet size to avoid issues with large queries

 command: --max-allowed-packet=67108864